lisa-mcdonough/lisa-mcdonough/README.md

 ## ✨ A Bit More About Me

-- 🎽 I approach analytics with the same persistence and rhythm I bring to distance running
+- 🎽 I approach analytics with a curious mindset and a collaborative spirit, always aiming to transform raw numbers into clear, actionable insights that truly guide companies forward.
 - 🧠 I'm drawn to tools that help data speak—APIs, narrative frameworks, schema diagrams, and automation
 - 🗂️ My GitHub is where I build, polish, and share ideas that grow into real-world skills